Jtfinlay/gatsby-blog/posts/aspnet-docker/aspnet-docker.md

 ![Switch between Windows Containers and Linux Containers](./switch-containers.PNG)

-Launch Docker For Windows.
-This will take a minute or two, you can see the progress by the animating icon on your toolbar.
+Launch Docker For Windows from the start menu.
+This will take a minute or two, and you can see the progress by the animating icon on your toolbar.
 Once it's complete, it will launch a login window.

-Register for an account if you do not have one yet, you will likely need it later.
-Something to note is that Docker login differentiates your *email address* and *docker id* as separate values using the same password.
-Your email address is used your website login, and your docker id for managing docker.
+Register for an account if needed and sign in.
+An important note when working with Docker is to pay attention to whether you need to sign in with your *email address* or *docker id*.
+They both use the same password.
+Your email address is used your website login, and your docker id for pretty much everything else.
+This can cause some confusion where login with email often authenticates successfully but causes problems afterwards.

-In my case, Docker launched for Linux Containers, so I switched to Windows Containers modes.
+In my case, Docker launched for Linux containers, so I switched to Windows containers modes.
 You will be given a warning regarding not being able to manage existing Linux containers, which is expected.
+Select 'switch' in this case.

 ![Switch warning from Docker when changing container mode](./switch-warning.PNG)